Phylogenetic invariants: straightforward from the general Markov to equivariant models: Motivating examples

 We consider again the tree $T=12|34$.
-To obtain phylogenetic invariants for this tree evolving under JC69, we add the constraints in (\ref{eq_modjc69}) to those already obtained for K80.
+To obtain phylogenetic invariants for the JC69 model on $T$, we add the constraints in Remark \ref{modeq:JC} to those already obtained for K80.
 Using them, the blocks $B_{\X}$ become

+(block $B_{\t}$ is omitted as it contains the same entries as $B_{\c}$, up to rearrangements of rows and columns).
 As already noted in the K80 model, some rank equations obtained from these blocks now become redundant.
-This phenomenon can be also understood by making use of the representation theory of the groups involved.
+This phenomenon can be also understood by making use of the representation theory of the groups involved (see forthcoming Example \ref{ex_K80}).
 It is to avoid this redundancy that in the forthcoming section 5 we invoke the concept of thin flattening introduced in \cite{CF11} rather the usual flattening of \cite{Draisma}.